Janmajayamall/ObliviousMessageRetrieval/README.md

-Oblivious Message Retrieval (OMR)
+# Oblivious Message Retrieval (OMR)

 This repository contains an efficient implementation of [Oblivious Message Retrieval](https://eprint.iacr.org/2021/1256.pdf).

 In production OMR can be divided into 2 phases.
-Phase 1 regularly collects and batches all transactions in batch of size 32768, then processed each batch for each user.
-Phase 2 is the request phase, that is when users requests for their message digest over arbitrary range.
+Phase 1 regularly collects and batches transactions in batch of size 32768, then processes each batch for each user.
+Phase 2 is the request phase, that is when user requests for their message digest over arbitrary range.

 ## How to run